Sponsorship kicks-off with Pass-for-Cash Contest

 In his second year, Hamrick established a Football Enhancement Fund effort that committed nearly $2 million to the program.
 His efforts have also led to rapid growth and development in the Big Green Foundation and in Marshall's M Club (former student-athletes) that has increased donation levels by 50 percent.
 The M Club has increased its membership to a record 500-plus.
 Big Green membership has risen to 3,200, ranking among the top three schools in athletic fundraising club membership in Conference USA.

 He negotiated a marketing contract extension with IMG College in the summer of 2010 that poured nearly $3 million in needed facility enhancements into Marshall's athletics venues, including major video board and sound system upgrades to Edwards Stadium and significant signage and lighting improvements to the Cam Henderson Center.

 Hamrick served as AD at UNLV for six years before returning to his alma mater.
-Prior to his position at UNLV, Hamrick was Director of Athletics at East Carolina from 1995-2003.
-He also has been AD at Arkansas-Little Rock, Assistant AD at Illinois State, and Assistant AD at Kansas.
+Prior to his position at UNLV, Hamrick was director of athletics at East Carolina University from 1995-2003.
+He also has been AD at Arkansas-Little Rock, assistant AD at Illinois State, and assistant AD at Kansas.

-Hamrick is a native of Clendenin, W.Va. -- in Kanawha County, near Charleston.
+Hamrick is a native of Clendenin, W.Va. – in Kanawha County, near Charleston.
 He is a graduate of Herbert Hoover High School.
-He and his wife, Soletta, a Huntington native and Marshall graduate, reside in Barboursville, W.Va.
+He and his wife, Soletta, a Huntington native and also a Marshall graduate, reside in Barboursville, W.Va.

-The Hamricks have three children -- twin sons, Brett and Justin, 25, and a daughter, Mollie Ann, 22.
-Brett works for NIKE, in Portland, Ore., and Justin works in the culinary arts field.
-Mollie Ann is a Marshall graduate in social work, and is pursuing her master’s degree at Kentucky.
+The Hamricks have three children -- twin sons, Brett and Justin and a daughter, Mollie Ann.
+Brett works for NIKE, in Portland, Ore., and Justin who is a student at Marshall.
+Mollie Ann, a Marshall graduate, is studying for her master’s degree at Kentucky.